mingrammer/go-todo-rest-api-example/README.md

 - [ ] Support Authentication with user for securing the APIs.
 - [ ] Make convenient wrappers for creating API handlers.
 - [ ] Write the tests for all APIs.
+- [ ] Organize the code with packages